 You can learn more about how to recognize the signs of an autism using our Video Glossary.
 It contains over a hundred video clips illustrating typical and delayed development.
 Whether you are a parent, caregiver, relative or friend, it can help you learn the subtle differences and spot the early red flags for ASD.

-The 6th annual Harpers Ferry Half Marathon will be held May 14th, 2016 and will begin and end at River Riders.
+The annual Harpers Ferry Half Marathon will be held this May and will begin and end at River Riders.
 Proceeds will go to fund EPIC's Blue Ribbon Recreation Program.
 To register go to http://harpersferryhalf.org/

 Autism Speaks 100 Day Kit and our Video Glossary provides information about a wide